 Depending on what type of apple you use, you might get a different flavour finish.
 I normally go for dark red apples, but green apples are lovely too.

 The one that don’t have much flavour are the large floury type of pink apples, you basically want to make sure the apple has a bit of a bite to it and it’s lovely zingy and juicy.
-If it taste a bit bland, the flavour can be improved with the lemon or a citric acid.

 Cinnamon